Heligoland: 21st century

 Heligoland, like the small exclave Büsingen am Hochrhein, is now a holiday resort and enjoys a tax-exempt status, being part of Germany and the EU but excluded from the EU VAT area and customs union.
-Consequently, much of the economy is founded on sales of cigarettes, alcoholic beverages and perfume to tourists who visit the islands.
+Consequently, much of the economy is founded on sales of cigarettes, alcoholic beverages, and perfume to tourists who visit the islands.
 The ornithological heritage of Heligoland has also been re-established, with the Heligoland Bird Observatory, now managed by the Ornithologische Arbeitsgemeinschaft Helgoland e.V. ("Ornithological Society of Heligoland") which was founded in 1991.
+This observatory gives its name to the Heligoland trap, a bird trapping structure used for bird ringing.
 A search and rescue (SAR) base of the DGzRS, the Deutsche Gesellschaft zur Rettung Schiffbrüchiger (German Maritime Search and Rescue Service), is located on Heligoland.

 Energy supply

 Before the island was connected to the mainland network by a submarine cable in 2009, electricity on Heligoland was generated by a local diesel plant.

-Heligoland was the site of a trial of GROWIAN, a large wind turbine testing project.
+Heligoland was the site of a trial of GROWIAN, a large wind-turbine testing project.
 In 1990, a 1.2 MW turbine of the MAN type WKA 60 was installed.
-Besides technical problems, the turbine was not lightning proof and insurance companies would not provide coverage.
+Besides technical problems, the turbine was not lightning-proof and insurance companies would not provide coverage.
 The wind energy project was viewed as a failure by the islanders and was stopped.

 The Heligoland Power Cable has a length of 53 km and is one of the longest AC submarine power cables in the world and the longest of its kind in Germany.
 It was manufactured by the North German Seacable Works in a single piece and was laid by the barge Nostag 10 in 2009.
 The cable is designed for an operational voltage of 30 kV, and reaches the German mainland at Sankt Peter-Ording.